Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Give hollowpoint ammo to assistants.
 			// 3rd number = Give hollowpoint ammo to teammates.
 			"Hollowpoint Ammo Reward"		"0,0,0"

+			// Give infinite ammo as a reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum value for each: 0
+			// Maximum value for each: 31
+			// --
+			// 0: OFF
+			// 1: Infinite ammo for primary weapons
+			// 2: Infinite ammo for secondary weapons
+			// 4: Infinite ammo for throwables
+			// 8: Infinite ammo for medkits/defibs/ammo packs
+			// 16: Infinite ammo for pills/adrenaline
+			// --
+			// 1st number = Give infinite ammo to killers.
+			// 2nd number = Give infinite ammo to assistants.
+			// 3rd number = Give infinite ammo to teammates.
+			"Infinite Ammo Reward"			"0,0,0"

 			// The item(s) to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.